+see \cite{Delsarte1978bilinear}.
+Codes attaining this bound with equality are called \textit{maximum rank distance (MRD) codes}, and they are considered to be optimal, due to their largest possible error-correction capability.\\ A nonzero codeword $v\in\mathcal{C}$ is \textit{minimal} if for every $u \in \mathcal{C}$,

 Rank-metric codes for which any nonzero codeword is minimal were introduced in \cite{AlfaranoBorelloNeriRavagnani2022JCTA} with the name of {\it minimal} rank-metric codes, in analogy with the theory of codes in the Hamming metric.
-These codes have interesting combinatorial and geometric properties besides important applications for instance to the theory of secret sharing schemes, as shown by Massey in {\cite{massey1993minimal,massey1995some}}.
+These codes have interesting combinatorial and geometric properties besides important applications, for instance to the theory of secret sharing schemes, as shown by Massey in {\cite{massey1993minimal,massey1995some}}.

-Constructing minimal rank-metric codes, is not an easy task also when assuming short length and low dimension.
+Constructing minimal rank-metric codes is not an easy task particularly when assuming short length and low dimension.
 However, exhibiting new minimal code with short length can be an useful tool towards the construction of longer examples, since the property of being minimal is preserved when extending the code.

 In \cite{AlfaranoBorelloNeriRavagnani2022JCTA}, the authors investigated minimal $[n,3]_{q^m/q}$ codes, by connecting them to a class of \emph{scattered subspaces} in a $3$-dimensional $\F_{q^m}$-space; indeed a special type of $q$-{\it systems}, which may be seen as a $q$-analog of the concept of classical {\it cutting blocking sets}.
-Also in \cite[Theorem 5.10]{AlfaranoBorelloNeriRavagnani2022JCTA} it is proven that the shortest minimal codes with $k=3$, have length $n=m+2$.
-In subsequent Theorem 6.7 of the same article, existence of such extremal examples is established whenever $m\geq 4$ is even, proving that the theoretical bound is sharp at least for some parameters.
-For $m$ odd, an existence result is also given for every $n\geq m + 2$, but only under the further hypothesis that $m\not\equiv 3, 5 \pmod 6$.
+Also, in \cite[Corollary 5.10]{AlfaranoBorelloNeriRavagnani2022JCTA} it is proven that the shortest minimal codes with $k=3$ have length $n \geq m+2$.
+In Theorem 6.7 of the same article, existence of such extremal examples is established, at least for some parameters, whenever $m\geq 4$, proving that in those cases the theoretical bound is sharp.
+For $m$ odd, an existence result is also given for every $n\geq m + 2$, but only under the further hypothesis that $m\not\equiv 3, 5 \pmod 6$.\\